on7lds/NextionDriver/README.md

 background and do its work quietly (start and stop of the program will be logged in syslog)

-The moszt practical way to start is by specifying only one parameter: the place of the MMDVMHost configuration file.
+The most practical way to start is by specifying only one parameter: the place of the MMDVMHost configuration file.
 This way, all configuration can be done in the ini file.